Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng16/06/2024

-All text messages from the government will have a line indicating which agency is sending the message.
+All government text messages will have a line indicating which agency is sending the message.
 Photo: Govinsider

-All text messages from the government will have a line indicating which agency is sending the message.
+All government text messages will have a line indicating which agency is sending the message.
 Photo: Govinsider

 According to Govinsider, the government sends more than 100 million text messages to citizens every year, such as notices to fill out tax forms, updates on public housing applications or reminders to attend medical appointments.

-According to the Singapore Police Force (SPF), nearly 900 government impersonation scams were reported in 2023, with at least SGD13 million ($9.5 million) in losses in December alone.
+According to the Singapore Police Force (SPF), nearly 900 government impersonation scams were reported in 2023, with at least S$13 million (US$9.5 million) in losses in December alone.

-In recent years, several initiatives have been introduced to prevent SMS scams.
+Several initiatives have been launched in recent years to prevent SMS scams.
 In 2022, all banks in Singapore removed clickable links in emails and SMS sent to retail customers.
-In 2023, the Infocomm Media Development Authority required all organisations sending SMS with alphanumeric IDs to register for SMS Sender IDs.
+In 2023, the Infocomm Media Development Authority required all organizations sending SMS with alphanumeric IDs to register for SMS sender IDs.
 As of April 2024, more than 4,000 businesses – including financial institutions and e-commerce companies – had registered.

 CHI HANH